I have recently completed a handbook on writing in history, under contract to Oxford University Press.

 This approach to writing is intended not only to help students produce an effective final product through a step-by-step series of instructions, but to teach students to understand how and why a given final product is effective, thus empowering the student to approach new writing challenges in a similarly productive way.

-The book will have an accompanying website, with further resources and links for students, but also extensive notes for instructors on how to incorporate this book into a course, including sample syllabi and specific examples of assignments, exercises, workshops, and suggested content themes and readings.
+The book will have an accompanying website, with extensive notes for instructors on how to incorporate it into a course, including sample syllabi and specific examples of assignments, exercises, and workshops suitable for a variety of course types and topics.